singhkunal2050/singhkunal2050v2/src/work/work-2024-09-12-freddy-copilot-for-developers.md

 ---
-title: Freddy Copilot for Developers
+title: Freddy Copilot for Devs
 workUrl: https://marketplace.visualstudio.com/items?itemName=FreshworksMarketplace.freddy-copilot
 description: Use Freddy Copilot for Developers right inside the IDE to enhance and automate your Freshworks app coding with AI-powered assistance